basilfx/SubDaap/README.md

 ship a DAAP server, and OS X clients for SubSonic lack features, in my opinion.
 And after all, iTunes is a pretty intuitive and stable player.

 This project is an early and experiomental version.
+I use it for my personal library of +/- 25.000 items, which works great and fast enough.
 It hasn't been tested on systems other than OSX.

 ## Features
 * Compatible with SubSonic 4.9+ and iTunes 11+, including password protection and Bonjour